Front of Yonge

-Front of Yonge is a township found in the United Counties of Leeds and Grenville in Ontario, Canada.
-It is the location of the Thousand Islands National Park and Brown's Bay Provincial Park, as well as a number of private campgrounds, the Jones Creek walking trail system, and the 1000 Islands Waterfront Trail’s walking/bike path which runs from just beyond the township’s eastern boundary to neighbouring towns.
+Front of Yonge is a township in the United Counties of Leeds and Grenville in Ontario, Canada.

+It is the location of the Thousand Islands National Park Visitor Centre and Brown's Bay Beach, as well as a number of private campgrounds, the Jones Creek walking trail system, and the 1000 Islands Waterfront Trail’s walking/bike path which runs from just beyond the township’s eastern boundary to neighbouring towns.
 The predominance of the Canadian Shield produces scenic and diverse landscapes which include exposed rock formations and heavy tree cover, as well as wide fields and beaches.

-Location
+Geography

 Front of Yonge is located along the St. Lawrence River in the Thousand Islands region.
 Part of the Frontenac Arch Biosphere Reserve, Front of Yonge can be found between the larger towns of Brockville to the east, and Gananoque to the west.
 Approximately 135 km away from Ottawa and 325 km from Toronto, Front of Yonge is within driving distance to many of the larger cities of Ontario.